 High School students stay connected...

-Join Pastor Spencer on Instagram for devotions and upcoming online events.
+Join us on Instagram for details on upcoming events.

 If your family is wrestling with the tragic losses the Zeeland and Hamilton Communities or you have experienced in your own family lately, please consider the helpful content below.
 Pastor Steve Spitters is indebted to his friend Josh Zoerhof, counselor and Pastor at Ridge Point for the following information.